pythonnz/pdfbaker/README.md

 Create PDF documents from YAML-configured SVG templates.

-- **Separation of design and content:** Design your layout visually in SVG, while managing content and configuration in YAML.
+- **Separation of design and content:** Design your layout visually in SVG while managing content and configuration in YAML.
 - **Instant templating:** Turn any existing SVG into a configurable template with a single command.